metabase/metabase/docs/questions/query-builder/expressions/converttimezone.md

 # ConvertTimezone

-`convertTimezone` shifts a datetime into a specified time zone by adding or subtracting the right number of hours from the datetime.
+`convertTimezone` shifts a datetime into a specified time zone by adding or subtracting the right interval from the datetime.

-Time zones are rather nasty to work with (it's easy to make mistakes, and difficult to catch them), so you should only try to use `convertTimezone` if the interpretation of your data is very sensitive to time-based cutoffs.

-For example, if you're tracking user logins over time, you probably won't run your business differently if some logins get counted on Mondays instead of Tuesdays.
-However, if you're using Metabase to do something precise, like your taxes, you (and the government) will probably care a lot more about the difference between transactions that occurred on Dec 31 vs. Jan 1.

 | Syntax                                                               | Example                                                       |
 |----------------------------------------------------------------------|---------------------------------------------------------------|
 | `convertTimezone(column, target, source)`                            | `convertTimezone("December 28, 2022, 12:00:00", "EST, "PST")` |
 | Shifts a datetime from the source time zone to the target time zone. | `December 28, 2022, 9:00:00`                                  |

+Time zones are rather nasty to work with (it's easy to make mistakes, and difficult to catch them), so you should only try to use `convertTimezone` if the interpretation of your data is very sensitive to time-based cutoffs.

+For example, if you're tracking user logins over time, you probably won't run your business differently if some logins get counted on Mondays instead of Tuesdays.
+However, if you're using Metabase to do something precise, like your taxes, you (and the government) will probably care a lot more about the difference between transactions that occurred on Dec 31 vs. Jan 1.

+Note that `convertTimezone` returns the data type `timestamp without time zone` (or your database's equivalent).

 ## Parameters

 - `target` is the time zone you want to assign to your column.
-- The name of the `target` time zone depends on your database.
-For example, you may have to use "Canada/Eastern" instead of "EST".
+- The name of the `target` time zone depends on your database (for example, "Canada/Eastern" vs. "EST").
-- `source` is only a required parameter if you have timestamps without time zones in your database.
+- `source` is only a required parameter if you're using `convertTimezone` on a column or expression with the data type `timestamp without time zone`.

 See [Limitations](#limitations) for more info.

 ## Creating custom report dates

 Let's say that you have some time series data that's stored in one or more time zones (**Source Time**).
-You want to create custom reporting dates for a team that lives in EST. We recommend labeling `convertTimezone` columns with the name of the target time zone (or adding the time zone to the metadata of a model).
+You want to create custom reporting dates for a team that lives in EST.

 | Source Time                        | Team Report Time (EST)       |
 |------------------------------------|------------------------------|